 What to bring: Cycling gear is recommended / padded shorts, suitable footwear, a day pack, 1 litre of water, rain gear, helmet and water bottle.
 Please contact us if you need any equipment (helmets, water bottles etc).

-Bike rental includes: a fully equipped rental bike for the duration of the tour, helmet, patch kit, spare tube, pump, lock, rack and water bottle holder.
-Specialized Rockhopper Comp/Sport (bike rental included in the price, depending od the package you choose).
+Bike rental includes: a fully equipped rental bike for the duration of the tour, patch kit, spare tube, pump, lock, rack and water bottle holder.
+Specialized Rockhopper Comp/Sport (bike rental included in the price, depending on the package you choose).